amplience/dc-integration-stylitics/docs/faq.md

 ```
 For reference of how to do this you can see `examples/stylitics-generic-html.html`.

-### I do not have the Content Rendering service from Amplience - can i remove the default visualisations?
+### I do not have the Content Rendering service from Amplience - can I remove the default visualisations?

 Sure, simply remove the visualisations for all of the content-types in `amplience-automation/automation-files/type`